open-aerospace/Lambda-4S/index.markdown

 subpage: overview
 ---

-The **Lambda-4S** rocket is currently the smallest (by volume) rocket ever built by humans that has carried a payload into Earth orbit.
+The **Lambda-4S** rocket is a very small orbital launch vehicle from the mid-1900s.
 Much of its history is fascinating.

 [![L-4s overview drawing](mechanical/L-4S_overview.svg)](mechanical/L-4S_overview.svg)